javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/13-mixins/article.md

 There's no inheritance, there's a simple method copying.
 So `User` may extend some other class and also include the mixin to "mix-in" the additional methods.

-Mixins also can also make use of inheritance.
+Mixins also can make use of inheritance.

 For instance, here `sayHiMixin` inherits from `sayMixin`: